How to Monitor Spending and Manage Project Budgets Properly

 Selection of Tools

 First of all, it is necessary to identify one tool that will serve at the center point of your project’s finance management.
-Not only in the light of the events of 2020, you want to have online access to this tool so that you and your team can add expenses in real time from anywhere, and not forget anything.
+Not only in the light of the events of 2020, but you also want to have online access to this tool so that you and your team can add expenses in real time from anywhere, and not forget anything.
 The ideal scenario is to use directly the software that you are already using use to manage the project itself.
-For example, in Easy Project you have direct access to dedicated panels for budget, payroll and invoices or cash flow.
+For example, in Easy Project you have direct access to dedicated panels for budget, payroll, and invoices or cash flow.

 Identification of Expenses

 However, the software alone will not suffice if you do not thoroughly identify all the items that belong to your budget.
-To do this, we recommend using CBS, or Cost Breakdown Structure , to help you transparently map all components of your budget.
+To do this, we recommend using CBS, or Cost Breakdown Structure, to help you transparently map all components of your budget.
 No cost or expense may be missing from CBS, otherwise, you are facing the risk of errors that may affect the entire project planning substantially.